brtholomy/wavegen/README.md

 ## TODO

 * Improve the interface for easier experimentation.
 Switch to CLI flags rather than interactive.
-* Add envelope options.
-As it is, attack, sustain, and decay have only default values.
+* Add envelope configuration to the interface.
+The constructs already accept arbitrary values for attack, sustain, and decay.
-* Try more math stuff.
-Logarithmic pitch changes, etc.
+* Implement logarithmic distributions for frequency, amplitude, and scale interval.
-* Add more scales.
+* Add more exotic scales, possibly all 12 Greek + a few core Indian ragas.

 ## Won't do